Your Cart (0)

 What to Keep Human

-Compliance review of AI-generated documents must happen before anything is sent to policyholders or filed with regulators.
+Compliance review of AI-generated communications must happen before anything is sent to policyholders or filed with regulators.
 AI drafts; humans approve and send.
+Carriers with heavy regulatory burden typically build approval queues where compliance staff clear batches of AI drafts in 10 to 15 minute review sessions.

 ROI Reality Check

 Mid-size agencies and regional carriers that implement AI intake and communication workflows typically see intake processing time reduced by 40 to 60 percent per submission.
-Renewal contact rates improve because outreach starts earlier and follows up consistently without manual scheduling.
-CSR capacity for reactive service work increases when routine communication is handled automatically.
+For an agency processing 80 new submissions per week at 45 minutes each, that is 24 to 36 hours of weekly capacity returned to producers.
+Renewal contact rates improve because outreach starts earlier and follows up consistently without manual scheduling, which typically lifts retention by 2 to 4 points at the book level.
+CSR capacity for reactive service work increases when routine communication is handled automatically, which reduces the hiring pressure that otherwise comes with book growth.

 Compliance and Regulatory Considerations